tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 First remove the ADN extension in chrome://extensions (using the trash icon), then reload

-#### What is the difference between JS code in src/js, in src/js/adn, and in platform/chromium, or platform/firefox?
+#### What is the difference between JavaScript code in src/js, in src/js/adn, and in platform/chromium, or platform/firefox?

-(pending)
+Code in 'src/js' is cross-browser code that originates in uBlock, though it may have been modified in ADN's fork.
+Code in 'src/js/adn' is cross-browser code specific to ADN.
+Code in subdirectories of 'platform/' is code specific to a browser.
+You should not mess with this code unless you are an expert dev, _and_ have discussed the necessity of changes with the other devs.

+With that said, this code implements the vAPI interface for each browser.
+This interface, which has a large version for the extension core, and a minimal version for content-scripts, abstracts away all browser specific details and exposes a common API for cross-platform code to use.
+Therefore, no browser specific code should ever be put within 'src/js' or 'src/js/adn'.
+Instead, the code must be placed within a vAPI function (which means changing the interface, and should be considered a big deal) and then implemented ånd tested for each of the browser platforms.